Home >

 Create a dedicated resume skills section labeled "Technical Skills" or "Hard Skills,” typically placed near the top or after the work experience section.
 Be specific and relevant by listing particular tools, software, and methodologies you’re proficient in.

 Tailor these skills to the job you’re applying for.
-If you have many hard skills, consider organizing them into categories like "Software," "Programming Languages," and "Engineering Tools" for better clarity.
+If you have many hard skills, consider organizing them into categories like "Software," "Programming Languages," and "engineering Tools" for better clarity.

 Below are several crucial ones that you would really benefit from having on your application: